TeemuKoivisto/svelte-prosemirror/README.md

 ## Moving forward

 It would be awesome to develop this even further so if there are anyone interested in contributing, we could get the ball rolling.
+Migrating over some more complicated extensions from eg TipTap to try things out would probably be the next step.

 ## How to run